The Risks of Purchasing Property with an Abandoned Underground Tank

 Liability - Who is Responsible When the Sale is Complete

 It is important to understand that you, the owner, are responsible for cleaning up contamination on your property.
 If you purchase a property “As Is” then you assume liability for that cleanup.
 You are also responsible for cleaning up pollution that has traveled from your property onto another property.
-Fuel oil is lighter than water; it will penetrate soil until it encounters ground water, and then travel on the water surface.
+Fuel oil is lighter than water; it will penetrate soil until it encounters groundwater, and then travel on the water surface.
 Groundwater moves at different rates and can migrate great distances depending on the soil composition.
-A heating oil release includes any kind of spill or leak from the oil tank, oil delivery line or other part of the heating system.
+A heating oil release includes any kind of spill or leak from the oil tank, oil delivery line, or another part of the heating system.

 You may pursue the seller in court to recuperate clean up expenses, however, you must prove the seller was deceptive during the transaction to be successful.
 Many homeowners have purchased homes without knowledge of an abandoned underground tank on the property.
 This was not typically disclosed years ago, as there was little awareness of the environmental hazard presented by a leaking tank.
 Make sure to cover yourself from future risk during the transaction, if the home had a buried tank removed, get a copy of the tank closure report and any lab reports.